JanSharp/VRCCustomInteractsAndPickups/notes.md

 - [ ] force pickup objects to be on the pickup layer
 - [x] only allow one pickup script per object
 - [ ] disallow interact and pickup scripts to be on the same object
-- [ ] maybe a desktop key bind to highlight all interactive objects, mainly for debugging
+- [ ] maybe a desktop key bind to highlight all interactable objects, mainly for debugging
 - [ ] make sure to null check everything that's held while foreign code could run since objects could get destroyed
 - [ ] maybe support modifying the exact grip transform at runtime
 - [x] calculate max raycast length, instead of just blindly using 100